Skip to content

 self.__session_type = session_type

-# Remove the CSRF token from previous requests
+# delete the CSRF token from previous calls

 self.__csrf_token = None

-# Request the URL for the init-session action
+# the URL of the init-session action is requested

 url_service = f"{self.__config_server['urlServer']}{self.__config_services['init-session']}/{session_type}"